Tayon Fleet-Davis

-Tayon Fleet-Davis (born November 19, 1998) is an American football running back who is currently a free agent.
-He played for the Kansas City Chiefs of the National Football League (NFL) and played college football at Maryland.
+Tayon Fleet-Davis (born November 19, 1998) is an American former football running back.
+He played for the Kansas City Chiefs of the National Football League (NFL), the Hamilton Tiger-Cats of the Canadian Football League (CFL), and played college football at Maryland.

 Early life

 Tayon Fleet-Davis was born in Oxon Hill, Maryland.
 He was a running back for Potomac.

 College career

 On July 30, 2016, Fleet-Davis committed to the University of Maryland and enrolled on July 1, 2017.
 During his career at Maryland, Fleet-Davis rushed for 1,343 yards and 15 touchdowns.
 During the 2021 season, Davis was named a redshirt.
-After the 2021 Pinstripe Bowl, Davis declared for the 2022 NFL Draft.
+After the 2021 Pinstripe Bowl, Davis declared for the 2022 NFL draft.

 Professional career

+Kansas City Chiefs

-After going unselected in the 2022 NFL Draft, Fleet-Davis was signed by the Kansas City Chiefs as an undrafted free agent on April 30, 2022.
+After going unselected in the 2022 NFL draft, Fleet-Davis was signed by the Kansas City Chiefs as an undrafted free agent on April 30, 2022.
 He was waived on August 27, 2022.

+Hamilton Tiger-Cats

+On April 5, 2023, Fleet-Davis signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He appeared in one game and ran for 3 yards.